hackclub/hackclub/workshops/compound-interest-calc/README.md

 ```
 Next, let's get into the **logic** now!

 So, we are actually asking for monthly investment.
 Thus we need to multiply it by 12 first to make it yearly.
-After this, we just define the `final_amount` equal to zero at the start of everythin.
+After this, we just define the `final_amount` equal to zero at the start of everything.

 ```python
 print(' ')